 As mentioned above it takes years for oil paint to completely dry but it will be touch-dry and suitable for painting over with the next layer after a day or two.
 Thicker coats of paint will dry much more slowly than thinner ones.
 However even if applied appropriately thinly the very first layer takes the longest to dry, whilst the later layers will dry with increasing speed as the oil content soaks into the layers below.
 You will also notice that different colours take varying amounts of time to dry.
 Lighter colours always seem to me to take much longer than colours with darker pigments in them.
 This is another reason to apply a mid-tone, slightly darker colour for your first layer.

 Be aware that as mentioned above, Titanium White takes a really long time to dry.
 I use Titanium for upper layers, but for a first layer I will use Zinc White – which dries a lot faster – mixed with some drops of a drying oil, or an Underpainting White.
 To speed up the drying of all your layers you can use Drying Linseed Oil.
 This is good for mixing with most paint colours, although it can be a bit yellowing so may not be suitable for very light shades.
 Instead for lighter hues you may prefer to use Drying Poppy Oil.
-Windsor & Newton’s ‘Liquin’ medium halves the typical drying time and claims not to have a yellowing effect – although this has been disputed) and is available in several different thicknesses, plus two Impasto mediums.
+Winsor & Newton’s ‘Liquin’ medium halves the typical drying time and claims not to have a yellowing effect – although this has been disputed) and is available in several different thicknesses, plus two Impasto mediums.

 CONSERVING YOUR PAINTING